- How do I update my address/phone/email?

 - What exactly is the Union Community Fund and how can I donate to it?

 The Union Community Fund, like the United Way, pools individual contributions and then makes grants to charities.
 However, it is different in that representatives from SEIU Local 500, MCAAAP and MCEA participate, along with the representatives of other Washington area unions, community, and religious organizations on the UCF Board in grant-making decisions, thereby increasing the representative voice we have in those decisions.
 As educators, we see how poverty affects our students.
 While we work to mitigate its impact in the classroom and level the playing field, we must strive to change the conditions that create the poverty our students’ experience.
 MCEA proudly joins with others in the labor movement to fight for the right to organize, for a safe workplace, for health care, childcare, and self sufficiency.
 The Union Community Fund disburses funds to organizations that provide direct service and advocacy.
-If you would like to donate to the UCF, you may print and send the form back to MCEA.
-You may donate through payroll deduction or by check made payable to the Union Community Fund.
+You may donate to the UCF via payroll deduction or by check made payable to the Union Community Fund.

 - How do I determine my hours and planning time as a part-time employee?

 See the attached chart which delineates the duty hours and minimum planning time guaranteed for Part-time employees.

 - Do I have to sign an observation report that I don’t think is accurate?

 You should sign the report, as signing it only means you have seen the document and have been given a copy.
 You should submit a written response to the document.
 Call MCEA if you would like assistance writing your response.

 - How do I know what’s in my file?

 You have a right to view your school or Human Resource file.
 Make an appointment with the principal’s secretary in order to view your school file.
 Call the file room in MCPS at 301-279-3344 in order to make an appointment to view your HR file.
 You may have a representative present.

 - Why don’t we get snow days back if we don’t use them?